trezy/hvz.io/README.md

 ### Compiling the the project

-In a terminal, change to the project directory and run the following commands:

-1. Install Grunt CLI and Bower globally
-  * `npm install -g grunt-cli bower`
-1. Install Node dependencies
-  * `npm install`
-1. Install Javascript dependencies
-  * `bower install`
-1. Compile all of our files into the `build/` directory
-  * `grunt build`
-  * `./coffee.sh -b`
+Whether this is the first time you've built the application or you've done it several times already, you can run `./hvz -b`.
+This will run `npm install` and `bower install` if it needs too, then it will run the Grunt `build` task to make sure your project and compile your Coffeescript files to make sure the project is ready to go.
+For more information on the `hvz` script, check out the section on it below.

 ### Running the app

-The application is written in [Literate Coffeescript]() which, unfortunately, Grunt doesn't support very well yet.
+~~The application is written in [Literate Coffeescript]() which, unfortunately, Grunt doesn't support very well yet.
 Instead of using our Gruntfile to watch our Coffeescript files we need to run the `coffee.sh` file in the project root.
-This will immediately compile all of our Javascript to the `build/` directory and then recompile files when they are changed.
+This will immediately compile all of our Javascript to the `build/` directory and then recompile files when they are changed.~~

-We have several other tasks we need to accomplish: compile and watch our Sass files; minify images and copy them to the `build/` directory; lint our Coffeescript files.
-We can take care of all of those with `grunt watch`.
+~~We have several other tasks we need to accomplish: compile and watch our Sass files; minify images and copy them to the `build/` directory; lint our Coffeescript files.
+We can take care of all of those with `grunt watch`.~~

-If you're not setting the application up on a web server then you may want to run the internal server with `grunt connect`.
+~~If you're not setting the application up on a web server then you may want to run the internal server with `grunt connect`.~~

+All of the tasks above have been updated to make this whole thing much simpler.

+## The `hvz` script

+This handy little shell script can handle every aspect of building and running the application.

+### Options

+* `**--build / -b**` The `build` flag will run every